 Or, make it a main meal by adding a fresh green salad and some crusty garlic bread.

-Instant Pot mushroom risotto on a white plate.
+Instant Pot mushroom risotto in a white bowl.

 Instant Pot Mushroom Risotto